 The organization has launched a major initiative to improve how basic science advances and discoveries are translated into commercially viable products that improve patient care and advance public health.
 In 2014 it opened the John Edward Porter Neuroscience Research Center, which brings together neuroscientists from 10 institutes and centers across the NIH in an effort to spur new advances the study of the nervous system in health and disease.

-Throughout 2011 and 2012 the NIH was focused on the improvement of diabetes treatments, the prevention of obesity, and the delivery of improved therapies to patients with rare blood cancers.
-It also conducted research on climate change to determine which populations are more susceptible to diseases caused by the weather change.
+Over the years, NIH has focused on the improvement of diabetes treatments, the prevention of obesity, and the delivery of improved therapies to patients with rare blood cancers.
+It also has conducted research on climate change to determine which populations are more susceptible to diseases caused by the weather change.

 The history of the NIH began in an agency created in 1887 by the federal government to check ship passengers coming into the country for signs of cholera and yellow fever.
 The NIH's predecessor, known as the Laboratory of Hygiene, used newfangled bacteriological methods to study infectious diseases in service of the public health.